Octopus: Reproduction

 Most young octopuses hatch as paralarvae, Octopus larvae in particular are planktonic for weeks or months.
 Larvae feed on shrimp, isopods and amphipods, eventually settling on the ocean floor to mature.
 Species that produce larger eggs instead hatch as benthic animals similar to the adults.
 These include the southern blue-ringed, Caribbean reef, California two-spot and Eledone moschata.

 Lifespan

 Octopuses have short lifespans, living up to four years.
 The lifecycles of some species finish in less than half a year.
 For most octopuses, the ultimate life stage is senescence.
 It is the breakdown of cellular function without repair or replacement.
 It may last from weeks to a few months at most.
-Males senesce after maturity, while for females, it comes after they lay an egg clutch.
+Males senesce after mating, while for females, it comes after they lay an egg clutch.
 During senescence, an octopus does not feed, quickly weakens, and becomes sluggish.
 Lesions begin to form and the octopus literally degenerates.
 They may die of starvation or get picked off by predators.
 Senescence is triggered by the optic glands and experimental removal of them after spawning was found to extend their lifecycle and activity.